Introduction

 With Events Module (automated):

-✨ Key Concepts
+Key Concepts

-What is an Event?
+What is a Product Event?

-- Template - The message content
+- Template - The notification message content

 Notification Channels

-Three ways to notify users:
+Three ways to notify subscribers:

 | Channel | Description | Best For |